MPI-EVA-Archaeogenetics/helper_scripts/README.md

     - Any limitations/warnings
   - Include a version number for your tool,that should be printed out when a user specifies `-v` or `--version` on the command line.
   - Commit this to your fork and open a PR in this repo to add your tool.
+  - Wait for someone to review and merge the PR. :)